cbmr-data/cbmr-data.github.io/esrum/_sources/guidelines.rst.txt

    folder.
 Your home folder is accessible only to you, unless you have provided written consent to UCPH-IT.

+-  Storage on Esrum is not free, so please remember to delete data that you no longer need, and make sure to compress data that you do need to keep around.

 See :ref:`p_usage_filesystem` for more information.

 .. _s_guidelines_llms: